melvinsh/pathfinder/README.md

 ![screenshot](https://github.com/melvinsh/pathfinder/assets/1312973/cfe537e3-8602-4913-8cb8-9e299b7a9e69)

 ## Overview
 Pathfinder is an open-source tool designed to identify paths from exposed status pages.
-It focuses on parsing status pages of web servers and services like Apache, PHP-FPM, and Prometheus to extract unique URLs or paths which can be crucial for security assessments or web reconnaissance.
+It focuses on parsing status pages of web servers and services like Apache, PHP-FPM, and Prometheus to extract unique paths which can be crucial for security assessments or web reconnaissance.

 ## Features
 - Supports extracting paths from: